What is Vertical Integration?

 The direct benefits of pursuing vertical integration are greater control over the supply chain and lower variable production costs.

 Information and product delivery experience lead times within a supply chain.
 In other words, there is a delay between conveying the information or supplies between the different members of a supply chain.
-It creates and an effect that is known as the Bullwhip Effect, where information relating to the quantity demanded by the customer is amplified along the supply chain such that the manufacturer overreacts to the actual information.
+It creates an effect that is known as the Bullwhip Effect, where information relating to the quantity demanded by the customer is amplified along the supply chain such that the manufacturer overreacts to the actual information.

 By vertically integrating, greater control over production process is achieved in the sense that information flows more freely between the different supply chain members.
 As a result, this allows for greater flexibility in adapting to changes in demand, which improves the elasticity of supply.